 When applied in Search Marketing, the most valuable PPC benefit is that it enables you to target users when they are actively looking for goods and services online.
-SEM’s reach is huge, and its conversion rate is one of the highest you can get online precisely because you do not disturb with your ads, but on the contrary: you come up with solutions when people need them.
+SEM’s reach is huge, and its conversion rate is one of the highest you can get online precisely because you do not disturb with your advertising, but on the contrary: you come up with solutions when people need them.

 Even if you generally accept that with PPC, you pay when a person who clicks on your ad is sent to your website, this is not always true.
 There are situations in which you pay for CPM (cost per 1000 views) or CPV (cost per view).
 CPM usually applies to image ads, while CPV gets associated with video formats.
-Some payment systems include paying when you receive a lead or a sale.
+In addition, some payment systems include paying when you receive a lead or a sale.

 However, most platforms and websites keep using the cost-per-click model.

 As mentioned in the beginning, PPC covers a wide spectrum of channels.
 You can run the programs on both search and display networks.
 You can also opt for Paid Social or choose a mix of Search and Display advertising.
+We’ll shortly go through each option and clarify how things work.

 Lastly, there are hybrid systems that combine Search and Display.
 They are common across Reddit, Quora, and many other sites alike.
 For instance, Amazon has ad options that range from sponsored products to paid search placements.